 In fact, I’ve used SiteGround for several years now, and I’ve never seen them drop below 99.98%, so I am very happy with its uptime.

-I have to say that SiteGround gets things right when talking about speed.
+Website loading times can have a huge influence on the success or failure of a website.
+So it’s nice to see that SiteGround gets things right when talking about speed.
 We tested it alongside 14 other providers and it came out #1 after more than 150 tests from different countries (e.g. US, Europe, Asia, etc.).

 |Provider||GTmetrix||Pingdom||Webpage test||PageSpeed Insights||Total|